Frequently asked questions about Microsoft Dynamics 365 Guides

 After calibrating, select the HoloLens app again.

 If the holograms are visually clear but too bright or too dim, use the buttons on the left side of the HoloLens headset to increase or decrease brightness.

 What should I do if the holographic instructions aren't aligned to my work area?

 Incorrect alignment of holograms can happen for two main reasons:

 Your IPD has not been set correctly on the HoloLens.
 Refer to the instructions on setting the IPD above to correct this.

 The guide needs to be realigned:

 If the guide is aligned using a digital anchor, the digital representation (that is, the 3D representation that is laid over the corresponding physical area) is not aligned correctly.
-To realign the guide, select the Alignment button and then realign the digital representation to perfectly overlay the physical area.
+To realign the guide, select the Anchor button and then realign the digital representation to perfectly overlay the physical area.

 If the guide is aligned using a printed anchor, the marker for the guide might not have been printed properly.
-Try realigning the guide by selecting the Alignment button.
+Try realigning the guide by selecting the Anchor button.
 Alternatively, you can reprint the marker.
 Make sure that the printed marker lies flat in the work area before you realign.

 For more information on anchoring methods, see the Authoring Guide.

 What does the Save button with the refresh icon mean?
 How does Save work?